agracio/mochawesome-converter/README.md

 - `testType` - type of test report, not case-sensitive.
 - `reportDir` - will be created if path does not exist.

-- `splitByClassname` - If true, splits test cases into multiple test suites by classname.
+- `splitByClassname` - If true splits test cases into multiple test suites by classname.
   This is useful for test runners that generate tests under a single test suite such as `dotnet test` when using JUnit loggers.
   TRX report files are always split by classname, so this option is ignored for TRX files.
   Not applicable to CTRF reports.

-- `skippedAsPending` - Mocha always reports skipped tests as pending and this is default behaviour of converter.
+- `skippedAsPending` - Mocha always reports skipped tests as pending and this is default behavior of converter.
   Set to `false` to display tests as skipped.
   Not applicable to CTRF - it supports both skipped and pending.